• Lassie Web: Movies/Other Media

 Lassie comic (Matto Grosso series)

-From the late 1940s through the 1960s, Dell Comics published a bimonthly Lassie comic to continue the adventures of MGM's canine star.
+From the late 1940s through 1970, Dell Comics published a bimonthly Lassie comic to continue the adventures of MGM's canine star.
 Since MGM's series of Lassie movies had no running storyline (save for the second being a sequel to the first), Dell invented one for her.
 For a good deal of the comic's run, she lived in the Brazilian jungle, the "Matto Grosso," with her human companions Gerry and Rocky, an American couple who owned a ranch, but whose main occupation was writing about and photographing South American scenic and historic locations.
 Rocky, of course, was your typical stalwart American guy, blond haired and square jawed; Gerry gorgeous and dark-haired.

 Untypically for the time, Gerry wasn't much of a screamer.
 She also wore pants a lot (a '40s rarity) and followed Rocky—and Lassie, of course—into whatever adventure they were in at the time.
 Also novel for a comic of the time, the story featured a native boy as a companion for Lassie and her humans, Timbu of the Taquari Indian tribe.
 (Was Timbu adopted or their ward?
 None of the comics I have tells me...)
 Thankfully, no attempt was made to make a Tarzan-like character out of the boy; although his English was occasionally imperfect or stilted as in someone who had grown up with it as a second language, he did not talk in "pidgen" or have funny little "native quirks."
 The native tribes were also treated with a respect rare in those days, which make Lassie's Brazilian saga easier to read today.